orioncactus/pretendard/docs/webfonts/en/PretendardStd.md

 ## Pretendard Std

-Use the code below to use Pretendard as a web font in a Latin environment with less capacity.
-The font-family name we use is `'Pretendard Std'`.
+Use the code below to use Pretendard as a webfonts in a Latin environment with less capacity.
+Provided font-family name is `'Pretendard Std'`.

 #### HTML